cb1kenobi/resume/README.md

 May 2000 - October 2004

-* Developed web applications using ColdFusion MX, Javascript, Java, JSP and PHP
+* Key developer of the benefitsCONNECT online benefit administration and employee management system
-* Worked individually and in a team environment to complete large scale projects
+* Developed several customer web applications using ColdFusion MX, Javascript, Java, JSP, and PHP
-* Wrote mission critical applications and objects using C++
+* Wrote mission critical applications and ColdFusion COM Objects using C++
 * Created Java-based solutions for on-the-fly image resizing, PDF creation, HTTP request tunneling and secure remote file storage operations
-* Used Javascript for form validation and rich DHTML user interfaces
+* Used JavaScript for form validation and rich DHTML user interfaces
 * Maintained more than 20 servers running IIS, ColdFusion, JRun, Tomcat and SQL Server
-* Designed and deployed an enterprise network connecting two server environments, intranet and IP phone system
+* Designed and deployed an enterprise network connecting two server environments, intranet, and Cisco IP phone system
 * Responsible for designing and supporting over 10 client projects
 * Accountable for time management and project time estimates
 * Designed user interface compositions and graphics using Adobe Photoshop